Size of the Universe Part 4

 2 Experiments that have been conducted since James Maxwell formulated his theory on electromagnetism that show all sub-atomic particles have a wave nature to them.

 What disagrees, conceptually speaking:

-I have tried to digest Maxwell’s papers and equations myself, but so far, have not gotten very far.
-One item I have deduced from other’s interpretation is that Maxwell considered a light wave to be something different from an “ordinary” field around a magnet.
-He apparently viewed the magnetic field around a magnet as something static, having no oscillation—an “apparition” that showed itself in the presence of moving electrons.
+I have tried to digest Maxwell’s papers and equations myself, but so far have not gotten very far.
+But based on other’s interpretation: One day, while taking into account the measured magnitudes of electric and magnetic attraction, and using a calculation previously used for sound waves, Maxwell arrived at the speed of light.
+Maxwell also considered a light wave to be something different from an “ordinary” field around a magnet, apparently viewing the magnetic field around a magnet as something static, having no oscillation—an “apparition” that showed itself in the presence of moving electrons.
 On the other hand, he considered magnetic waves to be oscillations of the same apparition.
 One Wikipedia article I came across states that his theory considered any “action at a distance” to be something that only goes on inside a magnet’s own field.
-Well, a magnetic field can be channeled, perhaps, but would still not have a defined edge, so exactly where should such action cease, I have to ask?
-Perhaps one day, a hundred years from now, I will grasp Maxwell’s thought processes and make my own determination as whether or not my theory would require any drastic change in the math, which it should not, if correct.
+Well, a magnetic field can be channeled, perhaps, but would still not have a defined edge, so exactly where should such action cease, I have to ask? (rev 2/26/19)

 Beyond the sources below, I have only found a few brief articles here and there that say pretty much the same thing.